• Skip to primary navigation

 How to Make Pour Over Coffee (V60) - Brew Guide | The Worktop

-How much coffee do I use in a pour over?
+How much coffee do I use?
+What's the pour over coffee ratio?

 60 grams of coffee to 1 liter of water

-If you memorize that ratio, you can always calculate how much coffee you need.
+If you memorize this pour over coffee ratio, you can always calculate how much coffee you need.

 To simply things, here is the coffee-to-water ratio broken down for common cup sizes.